gcushen/mezzanine-api/docs/index.md

         "results": [{ ... }]
     }

+## CORS
+The API supports requests and responses using Cross-Origin Resource Sharing (CORS).
+You may want to check out this excellent [tutorial](http://www.html5rocks.com/en/tutorials/cors/) for an overview on how to use CORS.

+By default, API requests are allowed from any origin so you do not need to worry about the URIs of your API and client apps.
+You may disable this by adding the following line to your `local_settings.py`:

+    MZN_API_CORS_ORIGIN_ALLOW_ALL = False

 ## Getting help
 If you have questions about the API, consider leaving a message in our [Gitter chat room] or using the general [Mezzanine discussion group].